Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 39 of the 67 games they were listed as the moneyline favorite this season (58.2%).
+- The Yankees have a 40-28 record in games they were listed as the moneyline favorite (winning 58.8% of those games).

-- New York has gone 24-9 when it has played as moneyline favorites with odds of -150 or shorter (72.7% winning percentage).
+- When it has played as moneyline favorites with odds of -120 or shorter, New York has a 37-24 record (winning 60.7% of its games).

-- Based on this matchup's moneyline, the Yankees have an implied win probability of 60%.
+- Based on this game's moneyline, the Yankees' implied win probability is 54.5%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!